Skip to content

 What git push does: It uploads the commits from your local branch to the matching branch on GitHub, making your work visible to the rest of your team for the first time.

+After pushing, your team can see your branch, your changes are backed up online, and collaboration becomes possible.
 Your documentation has moved from local draft to shared workspace.

-Phase 3 — Pull Request and Review
+Phase 3: Pull Request and review

-A Pull Request (PR) is a formal proposal to merge your branch into the main version of the documentation.
+A Pull Request is a formal proposal to merge your branch into the main version of the documentation.
 This is where GitHub becomes essential to the workflow.

 The Diff is particularly powerful for documentation review.
 It isolates exactly what changed, which allows reviewers to focus on the delta rather than rereading the entire document.

 For technical writers, this replaces the cycle of emailing documents back and forth.
-Discussion happens directly around the content — transparently, traceably, and permanently recorded in the repository history.
+Discussion happens directly around the content, transparently, traceably, and permanently recorded in the repository history.

-Phase 4 — Merge to Main
+Phase 4: Merge to main

 Once a Pull Request is reviewed and approved, it is merged into the main branch.